kaffolder7/home-assistant.io/source/_integrations/roku.markdown

 ## Media player

-When the Home Assistant Roku integration is enabled and a Roku device has been configured, in the Home Assistant UI the Roku media player will show a listing of the installed channels, or apps, under “source”.
+When the integration is enabled and a Roku device has been configured, in the Home Assistant UI the Roku media player will show a listing of the installed channels, or apps, under “source”.
 Select one and it will attempt to launch the channel on your Roku device.

-{% include integrations/option_flow.md %}

-{% configuration_basic %}
-Play Media Application ID:
-  description: The application ID to use when launching media playback.
-This application must support the PlayOnRoku API.
-{% endconfiguration_basic %}

-## Source Automation
+### Source Automation

 The `media_player.select_source` action may be used to launch specific applications/streaming channels on your Roku device.